mmistakes/minimal-mistakes/README.md

 ### How to Write and Build

-- Write with Markdown in the ``_pages`` directory
+- Write with Markdown in the ``_guides`` directory
 - Site theme is compatible with Jekyll 3.x
-- Workflow is to git clone, create and work in a branch, push up a Pull Request (PR), merge to master, then publish by pushing master to ``gh-pages`` branch.
+- Workflow is to git clone this repo, create and work in a local branch, push up a Pull Request (PR), review, merge to master, then publish by pushing master to ``gh-pages`` branch when ready
 - Build locally with ``bundle install``
 - Docs pages use the single layout
 - Sidebar configuration is found in the ``_config.yml`` file